-- Foundation Core: A group of junior-level courses totaling ★30.
-These courses, taken in Year 1, provide students with a knowledge base in the Arts and Sciences. - (2) Degree Core: A group of required courses in recreation and leisure studies totaling ★51 including a full-term practicum. - (3) Patterns of Concentration: An area of focus allowing students to develop a beginning competency in an area of professional career specialization.
-Each pattern consists of ★36.
+- Degree Core: A group of required courses in recreation and leisure studies totaling ★69 including a full-term practicum. - (2) Patterns of Concentration: An area of focus allowing students to develop a beginning competency in an area of professional career specialization.
+Each pattern consists of ★36. - (3) Option Component: A group of courses totalling ★15 which may be taken from within the Faculty or from departments outside the Faculty.

-134.2.2 Course Sequence
+134.3.2 Course Sequence

-Course Sequence for BA in Recreation Administration
+Course Sequence for BA in Recreation and Leisure Studies